cludwell/spokeswheel/DEVLOG.md

 4/1/2025
 🔲Need to ensure that new conference is seeded
-🔲 will need to update the update registration page as well
+✅ will need to update the update registration page as well --🔲 updated but will need to test

 =================